CRIMAC-WP4-Machine-learning/CRIMAC-preprocessing/README.md

 This step reads the .raw files and generate a gridded version of the data such that the dimension is time, range and frequency.
 If the range resolution is similar between the channels, the data is simply stacked.
 In cases where the data have different range resolution, the data is regridded onto the grid of the main frequency (MAIN_FREQ).

+Use the same <OUTPUT_NAME> as in step 1 if you want to use the corrected ping_time and distance from step 1 If the parquetfile from step 1 with the corrected values is not found, step 2 will use the original ping_time and distance from the raw files

 The output of this step is the Zarr/NetCDF file: `<OUTPUT_NAME>_sv.zarr` or `<OUTPUT_NAME>_sv.nc`.

 ### Step 3: Label data